 Reputation, Rankings, and Facts

-Lake Forest College again gets high marks in national rankings
+Lake Forest College continues to achieve high marks in national rankings

 Lake Forest College has experienced a consistent upward trend in national rankings over the past several years, reflecting the College’s continued focus on providing a rigorous undergraduate education that prepares students for meaningful and rewarding careers.